Day 1 – Arrive, Addis,

 Summer evenings tend to be very rewarding.
 As strong as the sun may get on a summer afternoon, the low levels of atmospheric humidity in most areas of the country prevent the air from trapping much heat, and temperatures tend to dip to very pleasant levels in the evenings.
 But even during midday, high temperatures actually tend to be quite comfortable as long as the time is not spent doing a lot of walking or other physical activity.

 Day 3 – Fly to Arba Minch, visit Dorze Village

-Men are occupied in the day by many tasks including the weaving of their brightly colored cloths.
+Men are occupied during the day by many tasks including the weaving of their brightly colored clothes.
 They are also farming people who terrace the hills around their villages for crop growing.
 Women look after the children, spin cotton, collect firewood and prepare food for the family.
-The traditional clothing of the Dorze consists of cloths called “shammas”, which have gained popularity throughout Ethiopia.
+The traditional clothing of the Dorze consists of clothes called “shammas”, which have gained popularity throughout Ethiopia.

 Their uniquely shaped and impossibly tall grass huts last for many years.
 We will have the opportunity to enter these huts and visit with traditional and friendly Dorze people as they go about their daily chores, as well as taste their traditional food and fiery brews!